pyCGNS/pyCGNS/readme.txt

 #
 # CGNS.MAP implements CGNS/Python physical representation of CGNS/SIDS
 # CGNS.PAT has a large set of fonctions for CGNS/Python tree handling
 # CGNS.NAV is a CGNS/Python tree browser
-# CGNS.WRA wraps CGNS/MLL in Python
 # CGNS.VAL checks CGNS/SIDS compliance of CGNS/Python trees
 # CGNS.APP is a set of all-purpose utilities
 # CGNS.DAT is not maintained today